/

 Core architecture:

-• Extensible: Webhooks, custom integrations, programmable workflows
+• Extensible — webhooks, custom data models, programmable workflows

 The thesis

 Extensible, API-first infrastructure becomes the foundation for customer-facing systems.
-The goal isn't to predict exactly how support or AI agents will evolve, it's to build infrastructure that doesn't get in the way as they do.
+The goal isn't to predict exactly how support or AI agents will evolve.
+It's to build infrastructure that doesn't get in the way as they do.

 Plain exists to provide that shared operating system for humans and AI agents.
+The customer support category is the early signal.
+Customer Infrastructure is the architectural commitment that follows.

 Frequently Asked Questions